mavenoutline/restful-api-standard/README.md

 ## 🛠 How to Use

 Clone or adapt this template to reflect your organizational standards.
 Use it as a living reference in your API style guide or developer onboarding materials.
 Tailor bits like field naming conventions, authentication style, or embedding rules as needed.

+## Contact Us
+MavenOutline develops high-quality mobile and web applications to help startups succeed.
+Made with ❤️ by <a href="https://mavenoutline.com">MavenOutline</a>